x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-133-in-exchange-online.md

  1. Navigate to **Recipients** \> **Groups**.

  2. Select a group from the list and click it.
-The group properties dialog box appears.
+The group properties screen appears.

 :::image type="content" source="../../media/group-properties.png" alt-text="The screen displaying the properties of the chosen group":::